Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Conclusions

 \section{Conclusions}

-This study proposed a two-stage SR simulation method suitable for building-resolving 3D fluid simulations.
-In this scheme, an NN corrects large-scale flows above buildings in the input of LR simulation results; then, another NN restores small-scale flows between buildings and produces the output of HR inference.
-The proposed method infers fine-scale flows in street canyons without HR numerical integration, thereby significantly reducing the computational cost.
-The proposed method facilitates the separation of flow scales targeted by inference in each stage.
-In particular, the second-stage inference, namely the restoration of HR flows, is spatially localized, which enables training with cropped data of a spatially smaller size.
-This cropping considerably reduces the GPU memory size required in deep learning.
+This study has proposed a two-stage SR simulation method suitable for 3D fluid simulations in urban environments.
+In this scheme, an NN corrects large-scale flows above buildings in the input LR simulation results; subsequently, another NN reconstructs small-scale flows between buildings \redA{in the HR output}.
+The proposed method infers street-scale flows without HR numerical integration, thereby significantly reducing computational costs.
+Due to the scale separation in each stage, the second-stage inference, namely the restoration of HR flows, is spatially localized, which enables training with cropped data of a smaller spatial size.
+This cropping considerably reduces GPU memory requirements in deep learning.

-The proposed method was evaluated by employing the building-resolving micrometeorology simulations for an actual urban area around Tokyo Station in Japan.
-The HR and LR simulations were conducted under the same initial and boundary conditions, whereas they did not refer to each other during numerical integration, which led to different flow patterns.
-The two-stage SR successfully inferred the HR flow fields from the input of the LR simulation results.
-Compared to the input LR simulation, the error in the HR inference was reduced by 50\% for temperature and 60\% for velocity.
-In particular, near the ground (i.e., the bottom-most level), the average errors were $0.22$ K for air temperature and $0.85$ m s$^{-1}$ for wind speed.
-We also verified that the two-stage approach not only localizes SR processes but also stabilizes inference, compared to conventional single-stage SR. The total wall-clock time for the two-stage SR simulation was reduced to 3.21\% of the original time (i.e., a 31-fold speedup), specifically from about $309$ min for HR simulations to $9.92$ min.
-These results suggest the feasibility of real-time micrometeorology prediction in urban areas.
+The proposed method was evaluated using building-resolving micrometeorological simulations for an actual urban area around Tokyo Station in Japan.
+The HR and LR simulations were conducted under the same initial and boundary conditions, without referencing each other during numerical integration.
+The two-stage SR successfully inferred the HR flow fields from the input LR simulation results.
+Compared to the input, the error was reduced by 50\% for air temperature and 60\% for wind velocity.
+We also verified that the two-stage approach not only localizes SR processes but also stabilizes inference, compared to conventional single-stage SR. The total wall-clock time was reduced to 3.32\% of the HR simulation time (a 30-fold speedup), specifically from 206 min to 6.83 min.
+These results indicate potential for real-time micrometeorology prediction in urban areas.

+\redA{The major limitations of the current study concern temporal and spatial generalizability.
+Regarding the temporal generalizability, we have focused only on hot days (Section \ref{subsec:micrometeorology}); thus, prediction accuracy in other seasons remains unclear.} Previous SR studies demonstrate that SR simulations provide accurate inferences throughout the year if training data contain atmospheric flows at various times \citep{Oyama+2023SR, Sekiyama+2023AIES}. \redA{This} suggests that the proposed two-stage SR simulation would maintain accuracy \redA{throughout the year if the training data covered all seasons and time periods.
+Regarding the spatial generalizability, we have examined the SR to the 5-m resolution because most streets are resolved at this resolution.
+The sensitivity to grid resolution and the SR to higher resolutions should be investigated in future work.}